Herseninstituut/ASD_DCM_subcortex_sensory/JOBS/README.md

 ## Data Availabaility

-Pre-processed NIfTI files are available in a zenodo repository ** HERE ADD THE LINK WHEN THAT IS READY **.
+Pre-processed NIfTI files are available in a zenodo repository and can be found here: [https://zenodo.org/record/5463495#.YTd6Rp0zZPZ](https://zenodo.org/record/5463495#.YTd6Rp0zZPZ).
-** ADD Instruction to download them **
+Follow the "Downloading codes and data" section for an explanation how to get the data.

 ## Structure of Directories